-We are planning on having a litter of chocolate puppies in June.
+We are planning on having a litter of chocolate puppies in late September.

 Our dogs are championship show winners, and our puppies are bred from hip X rayed, eye tested parents of superb quality from long-established proven bloodlines, with wonderful temperaments.